Visit the institution website for COVID‑19 updates

 Months of entry

-- May be taken as a stand-alone award or as part of our innovative distance learning MSc Structural Molecular Biology.
+- May be taken as a stand-alone certificate course or as part of our acclaimed internet-based MSc Structural Molecular Biology.

 - Taught within the Department of Biological Sciences which, with University College London, is part of the leading research-based Institute of Structural and Molecular Biology.
 Several of the department’s world-class researchers contribute to the course.